About

 West Coast Swing originates in the 1930’s from a dance called ‘Savoy Style Lindey’ in New York.
-Later, this dance was enjoyed by many soldiers in WWII, widely known as ‘Rock and Roll’ or ‘Jitterbug’ at the time.
+Later, this dance was enjoyed by many, widely known as ‘Rock and Roll’ or ‘Jitterbug’ at the time.

-Today, you can find many communities dancing West Coast Swing, with a more recent emergence in the Netherlands.
+Today, you can find a number of communities dancing West Coast Swing, with a more recent emergence in the Netherlands.

 WCS Eindhoven & Team